bshaffer/oauth2-server-php-docs/content/cookbook/doctrine2.md

 `OAuth2\Storage\RefreshTokenInterface`.
 This will allow us to use their correspoding grant types as well.

-Implement `OAuth2\Storage\AuthorizationCodeInterface` on the `OauthAuthorizationCodeRepository` class:
+Implement `OAuth2\Storage\AuthorizationCodeInterface` on the `OAuthAuthorizationCodeRepository` class:

 ```php